anunciado/aprendizado-maquina/README.md

 For more detail on this, please refer  this [link](http://scikit-learn.org/stable/modules/ensemble.html).

 ###### Gradient Boost and Adaboost

+GBM & AdaBoost are driving algorithms used when dealing with a large amount of data to make a forecast with high power.
+Reinforcement is a joint learning algorithm that combines the prediction of several base estimators to improve robustness over a single estimator.
+It combines several weak or medium predictors to a strong predictor of construction.
+These algorithms always work well in data science competitions, such as Kaggle, AV Hackathon, CrowdAnalytix.
+So below there is a python code with an example using decision gradient boost and adaboost:
 ```python
 #Import Library
 from sklearn.ensemble import GradientBoostingClassifier